olets/git-replay/README.md

 `git replay add stage <start point> <upstream> <branch>` adds to the configuration file the configuration for `git switch -C <upstream> <start point> && git merge --no-ff <branch>`.

+Any options (e.g. `--quiet`) must be specified ahead of this command.

 **backup-delete**

 ```shell